Losbarthos/Beginning-Logic/README.md

 # Beginning-Logic
-Build a Theorem Prover based on book  Beginning Logic by Lemmon
+Build a theorem prover based on book  Beginning Logic by Lemmon

 This project is in development.